Twitter sees momentum amid tweaks and critiques

 For the third quarter, Twitter recorded net income of $78 million, or 10 cents per share, on revenue of $590 million.

-Analysts had expected, on average, earnings of 7 cents per share on revenue of $586.7 million.
+Analysts had expected, on average, earnings of 7 cents per share on revenue of $586.7 million, according to Yahoo Finance.

-"This quarter we made progress in three key areas of our business: we grew our audience and engagement, made progress on a return to revenue growth, and achieved record profitability," said Jack Dorsey, Twitter's CEO, in a statement.
+"This quarter we made progress in three key areas of our business: we grew our audience and engagement, made progress on a return to revenue growth, and achieved record profitability," Dorsey said in a statement.

+Twitter's 330 million monthly average users for the third quarter marked a gain of 4 million, or 1 percent, from the second quarter, and an increase of 4 percent year over year.

+The company noted in its press release that it had miscounted its monthly user numbers slightly since 2014.
+It had earlier reported 328 million users for the second quarter, for instance.

 iHate: CNET looks at how intolerance is taking over the internet.